9999starlight/movie-list/README.md

 MOVIE LIST

-Application for searching and storing movies, tv shows or games info in list.
+Application for searching and storing movies, tv shows or games info in the list.
 Responsive design (flexbox & grid) alows appropriate display for all devices like mobiles, tablets, monitors.

 Front end - React js, CSS3